 There’s a clip from Dragon magazine going around on blogs and social media this week.

-There were several reasons that Gary intended AD&D to be a more game aimed at uniformity of play.
+There were several reasons that Gary intended AD&D to encourage uniformity of play.

 AD&D is a complete system with little need for alteration, if you want to play it as Gary intended.

-Gary intended for you to play the game as he wrote it so you would buy TSR’s products, pay the entry fee to TSR’s tournament at Gencon, and bring more revenue into TSR’s bank account.
-He did that by creating a narrative that if you didn’t play with it like Gary told you to play it then you weren’t really playing Advanced Dungeons & Dragons!
+Gary intended for you to play the game as he wrote it sell TSR’s products, make TSR’s tournament at Gencon more appealing, and bring more revenue into TSR’s bank account.

 I don’t want to play AD&D as Gary intended.